 The fetus is becoming more active and developing features that will be recognizable at birth.
 Fine hair called lanugo is covering the body, and the fetus is practicing "breathing" by inhaling and exhaling amniotic fluid.
 You may notice your bump growing more visibly now.
+Use our Due Date Calculator to track your timeline.

 Your Baby This Week